 PNP Predictions – 2021 and Beyond

-Canadian provinces are always looking for international candidates to fill the shortage of labour.
-The PNPs have a favourable target allowing more people to enter the country and settle in different provinces.
-Here is the target list of the coming years-
+Canadian provinces are always looking for international candidates to fill the shortage of labor.
+The PNPs have a favorable target allowing more people to enter the country and settle in different provinces.
+Here is the target list of the coming years: